Free & Open

 Top bar

-Master volume, theme, viz mode, share, record, project load/save, exports, PRO, MIDI, fullscreen, and START.
+Master volume, theme, viz mode, visualizer scene hinting, share, record, project load/save, exports, PRO, MIDI, fullscreen, and START.

 Preset row